Thursday, August 31, 2017

 The book, written in 2011, begins at the ruins of the home of 18th Century author of Il Leopardo (Giuseppe di Lampedusa).

-His timing, perfect, as the once palacial fortress was to be raised the following week.
+His timing, perfect, as the once palatial fortress was to be razed the following week.
 Photographs inside show the lush palazzo- crumbling, overgrown and abandoned.
 Inquiries as to why this was never restored as a memorial/monument to one of Sicily's more famous authors is met with a shrug and

 He will encounter a lot of this resignation through his travels.
 Ascribed to a people who has been conquered,subjected, and unable to control their fate through the centuries...he sums the entire affair up in a single Sicilian saying